Bridge City, Louisiana: Government and infrastructure

 Bridge City is an unincorporated area of Jefferson Parish.
 Bridge City comes under the Jefferson Parish government.
 Bridge City is in the Third District Jefferson Parish Sheriff's Office.
 The Bridge City Fire Department is District 70.
 The Bridge City Center for Youth, a juvenile correctional facility for boys operated by the Louisiana Office of Juvenile Justice, is in Bridge City.

 Education

 The area's public schools are operated by the Jefferson Parish Public School System.

-Most areas of the city are zoned to Mildred S. Harris Elementary School (formerly Bridge City Elementary School) in Bridge City.
-The school was given its current name, after the founding principal of the school, in 2012.
-Members of the family of the founding principal and former student Nedra Cassard had campaigned to have the school renamed, and the district voted in favor of renaming.
-The school was founded in 1952.
-Myrtle C. Thibodeaux Elementary School (formerly Westwego Elementary School) in Westwego and Catherine Strehle Elementary School in Avondale serve portions of Bridge City.

-Secondary schools that serve the city include: